Administrative Policies and Procedures Manual - Policy 3430: Catastrophic Leave Program

 5. Process for Requesting Catastrophic Leave

-To request benefits, an employee or any individual acting in the interest of the employee must complete and submit an Application for Catastrophic Leave Program and Health Care Provider Statement (found on HR’s website) for an initial application, and the Application for Continuation of Catastrophic Leave and Health Care Provider Recertification Statement (found on HR’s website) for recertification to the employee’s immediate supervisor.
+To request benefits, an employee or any individual acting in the interest of the employee must complete and submit an Application for Catastrophic Leave Program and Health Care Provider Statement for an initial application and for recertification to the employee’s immediate supervisor.
 The University reserves the right to request continual updates, second opinions, and other medical information as needed.
 The application includes a release for Employee and Occupational Health Services (EOHS) to speak with the physician if it is determined that additional information or a second opinion is needed.
 The supervisor must verify that the employee does not have a written record of disciplinary action for leave misuse or abuse.
 After verification, the department manager reviews the application for other non-medical criteria.
 If the application meets the required criteria, it is forwarded to EOHS for verification that the medical issues qualify as catastrophic.
 This may require EOHS to contact the employee and/or physician for additional information.
 If the application is approved by EOHS, it is forwarded to HR for processing.

 If an employee wishes to contest a denial based on previous misuse or abuse of leave, he or she may appeal to the next level manager.
 If the employee wishes to contest a denial based on the medical review, he or she may appeal by providing a letter to EOHS requesting an appeal and attaching any pertinent documentation.
 All decisions by the next level manager and/or EOHS are final.

 5.2.
 Leave Hours Requested